kayveen/Learning-how-to-learn-Coursera-Notes/README.md

 Habits are automatic actions or behaviours which we perform after a certain trigger occurs.
 Chunks can be considered a form of habit.

-1.  **The cue**Â or trigger sets off the habit.
+1.  **The cue** or trigger sets off the habit.
 This can be a number of things from an emotional state, to a location.

-2.  **The routine**Â - this is the zombie-like automatic response.
+2.  **The routine** - this is the zombie-like automatic response.

-3.  **The reward**Â - this is the moment when you feel good for following the habit and it is also what maintains the habit.
+3.  **The reward** - this is the moment when you feel good for following the habit and it is also what maintains the habit.

-4.  **The belief**Â - most habits only have power over us because we believe in them.
+4.  **The belief** - most habits only have power over us because we believe in them.

 It's perfectly normal to feel negative feelings when you start to study but the important thing is the manner in which you handle them.
 Studies show that people that don't procrastinate put their emotions aside and focus on the task at hand.